 Cost of goods and services experienced increases due to the cost of the PCS phones sold to new and existing customers.
 The cost of end user equipment increased \$1.7 million from 2006.
 Network costs increased \$1.3 million in 2007 as the PCS segment added EVDO capability for high speed data transmission such as internet access to 52 tower sites during the fourth quarter of 2007, as well as adding 14 additional cell sites to expand our capacity and coverage footprint.
-The Company anticipates significant additional expenses in 2008 for additional cell sites and EVDO capability on additional tower sites.
 All other costs of goods and services increased \$0.4 million over 2006.